Bindu Madhavi

 Bindu Madhavi (born 14 June 1986) is an Indian actress and model, who works in Tamil and Telugu films and television.
+She is winner of Bigg Boss OTT Telugu season 1.
 After starting her acting career in Telugu cinema, she ventured into Tamil cinema where she was part of several successful productions including Kazhugu (2012), Kedi Billa Killadi Ranga (2013), Tamizhuku En Ondrai Azhuthavum (2015) and Pasanga 2 (2015).
 In 2022, she emerged as the title winner of the inaugural Bigg Boss Non-Stop and became the first female winner of the Bigg Boss franchise.

 Early life

 Bindu Madhavi was born on 14 June 1986 in Madanapalle, Andhra Pradesh.
 Her father was a deputy commissioner in commercial tax department, due to which, her family moved to various places including Tirupati, Nellore, Guntur, Tenali, Vijayawada and Hyderabad, before settling in Chennai, Tamil Nadu, where she did her studies.
 She completed her degree in Biotechnology from Vellore Institute of Technology.
 She has stated that she plans to pursue a Master's in Biotechnology abroad and land a job in the field later.
 Madhavi also had one brother, Sagar, who died in 2012.